aarontgrogg/NoLoJS/offscreen-nav/README.md

-# Offscreen Nav
+# Offscreen Content

-aka: Offscreen Content
+aka: Offscreen Nav / Related Content

 - Using the HTML [`popover`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/popover) attribute creates no-JavaScript offscreen content.
 - There are three values for the `popover` attribute: `auto` (default, same as none and ""), `manual` and `hint`.\